Pedro24681/retail-performance-analysis-powerbi/README.md

 # retail-performance-analysis-powerbi
 Greetings!
 This project I made analyzes retail sales performance using the Superstore dataset.
-The goal was to design a professional, interactive Power BI dashboard that highlights key business performance metrics, regional trends, category profitability, and sales patterns over time
+My goal here was to design a professional, interactive Power BI dashboard that highlights key business performance metrics, regional trends, category profitability and sales patterns over time.
+I've created a 'screenshots' folder to showcase the interactive dashboard as well.
+Please reference that.
 This case study demonstrates my ability to:
 - Clean and model data
 - Create DAX measures